-No. When school is in-person again, children may be dropped off at 7:45 a.m. for supervised play on the playground.
+No. Children may be dropped off at 7:45 a.m. for supervised play on the playground.
 Classrooms open at 8:00am, and school begins at 8:15am.

 If one of my children attends UMCS, will my other children receive preference in admission?

 Can I select Urban Montessori as part of the Oakland Unified School District options process?

 Urban Montessori Charter School's admissions process is technically separate from Oakland Unified School District.
 In order to apply for UMCS, you must submit an application online.

 What is the teacher-student ratio?
 Do you have small class sizes?

 Montessori classrooms are designed to enable and empower children as independent learners.
-The teachers in the classroom act as facilitators of learning, working with small groups or individuals delivering targeted lessons while monitoring the classroom’s learning.
+The teachers in the classroom act as facilitators of learning, working with small groups or individuals to deliver targeted lessons while monitoring the classroom’s learning.
 At UMCS, there are a minimum of two teachers in every classroom of 27-34 students, for teacher: student ratios from 1:14 to 1:17.
 We also have support teachers and specialists who rotate through the classrooms at different times of day, working with individuals or small groups of children.
 Ratios are even smaller in Primary classrooms (TK & K)